neoforged/.github/primers/1.21.2/index.md

 ShaderStateShard MY_SHARD = new ShaderStateShard(MY_SHADER);
 ```

+- `com.mojang.blaze3d.buffers`
+    - `BufferType` - An enum that specifies the GL target buffer type.
+    - `GpuBuffer` - A wrapper around the GL buffer calls for handling the rendering of the screen.
+    - `GpuFence` - A handle for managing the sync status of the GPU fence.
 - `com.mojang.blaze3d.platform.GlStateManager`
     - `glShaderSource` now takes in a `String` rather than a `List<String>`
     - `_glMapBufferRange` - Delegates to `GL30#glMapBufferRange`.
     - `_glFenceSync` - Delegates to `GL32#glFenceSync`.
     - `_glClientWaitSync` - Delegates to `GL32#glClientWaitSync`.
     - `_glDeleteSync` - Delegates to `GL32#glDeleteSync`.
+    - `_glBuffserSubData` - Delegates to `GL15#glBufferSubData`.
 - `com.mojang.blaze3d.preprocessor.GlslPreprocessor#injectDefines` - Injects any defined sources to the top of a loaded `.*sh` file.
 - `com.mojang.blaze3d.shaders`
     - `BlendMode`, `Effect`, `EffectProgram`, `Program`, `ProgramManager`, `Shader` has been bundled into `CompiledShader`